 |# Group Sales inflation is a weighted inflation.|

 Divisional operational review

-Masswarehouse benefited from the Division’s defensive product mix as total sales of R27.3 billion increased by 4.0% and comparable sales grew by 2.4%.
-As seen in Massdiscounters, product inflation declined from 6.5% in December 2016 to 2.3% in December 2017.
-Total sales growth in Food & Liquor was 5.9%, a good performance given the consumer environment and despite continued deflation in commodities, while General Merchandise sales growth, which was impacted by deflation and lower discretionary spending, was 0.1%.
+Masswarehouse benefited from the Division’s defensive product mix as total sales of R28.8 billion increased by 5.4% and comparable sales grew by 3.7%.
+The Division had product deflation of 0.2% in December 2018 (2017: inflation of 2.3%), caused by deflation in General Merchandise and Food commodities.
+Comparable sales growth in Food & Liquor was 3.3%, while General Merchandise sales growth grew by 4.5%.

-Over the past few years, investment spending has been focused on new IT infrastructure, store openings, and the refurbishment of existing stores.
-The net book value of property, plant and equipment increased by 8.8% over the prior year.
-Goodwill and other intangible assets increased by 7.0%, largely as a result of expenditure on IT.
+During the past few years, investment spending has been focused on new Information Technology (IT) infrastructure, store openings, and the refurbishment of existing stores.
+The net book value of property, plant and equipment increased by 3.0% over the prior year.
+Intangible assets increased by 8.2% as a result of investments in IT.